1. Home

 1) Install Shopify Flow

-If you haven't already, consider installing Shopify Flow via the following link (it will open in a new tab).
-Shopify Flow is free regardless of your Shopify plan , it is published by Shopify and represents no risk to install and will not slow down your site.
+If you haven't already done so, consider installing Shopify Flow using the following link (it will open in a new tab).
+Shopify Flow is free regardless of your Shopify plan , it's published by Shopify, and it's risk-free to install and won't slow down your site.

 2) Create a new Flow to monitor order cancellations

-Once installed on your Shopify store, yes you need a Shopify store obviously, you will have a "create a workflow" button.
-The translation may have changed but you should find it easily.
+Once installed on your Shopify store—yes, you obviously need a Shopify store—you'll see a "Create a workflow" button.
+The translation might have changed, but you should find it easily.

-And yes, "workflow" = "work flow".
-I admit that this may not be the translation I would have chosen, but let's move on.
+And yes, "workflow" = "workflow".
+I admit that this might not be the translation I would have chosen, but let's move on.

 Once the workflow is activated, you will need to use a trigger.
-This is the "starting point" of your flow.
+This is the "starting point" of your workflow.

-In this case, to monitor order cancellations, you can (must) use the "order canceled" trigger.
-Once this first flow is created from A to Z, you will of course have the leisure to be able to create new ones and experiment.
-Be careful though, the more you are a Shopify expert, the more you will be able to take advantage of Shopify Flow.
+In this case, to monitor order cancellations, you can (and should) use the "order cancelled" trigger.
+Once you've created this first flow from scratch, you'll of course be able to create more and experiment.
+Keep in mind, though, that the more Shopify expert you are, the more you'll be able to leverage Shopify Flow.

-To go faster, you can type "order" in the small search engine and click on "order canceled"
+To go faster, you can type "order" in the small search engine and click on "order cancelled".

-These options may vary depending on the applications installed on your site, but the one we're interested in, namely "send internal email," is available by default in Shopify Flow.
+These options may vary depending on the applications installed on your site, but the one we are interested in, namely "send internal email", is available by default in Shopify Flow.

-You can use the small search engine to search for "email" and you will find the action "send internal email".
+You can use the small search engine to search for "email" and you will find the "send internal email" action.
 Click on it.
-The window on the right has changed and you now have 3 fields:
+The right-hand window should have changed, and you now have 3 fields:

 • Email Address